andresteve/MecanumWheelRobot/README.md

 Install the application:
 Open Matlab -> Apps-> Install App -> Install MatlabGUI.mlappinstall
-Or run MatlabGUI.mlapp in /Matlab/src folder.
+or run MatlabGUI.mlapp in /Matlab/src folder.

 ## 4. Raspberry Setup
 Copy the two script from Raspberry folder to your Raspberry in home position.